 TAS Religious School

 The Judaic curriculum includes a variety of topics: Jewish Life Cycles, Torah, Israel and the Holocaust.
 The Hebrew curriculum focuses on reading Hebrew in the context of prayer.
 Each class also participates in family education programs, field trips, retreats, and school-wide celebrations.
 An additional component to the 7th grade curriculum is B’nai Mitzvah training.
-Training includes four elements: private tutoring with one of our highly skilled tutors, meeting with the Cantor, one-on-one sessions with a Rabbi and a comprehensive Mitzvah Project where students are encouraged to turn their learning into action.
+Training includes four elements: private tutoring with our Cantor, meetings with the Cantor for service preparation, one-on-one sessions with a Rabbi and a comprehensive Mitzvah Project where students are encouraged to turn their learning into action.

-For current Temple members, click here for the instructions on how to login and register via the Temple website.
+For current Temple members, click here for the instructions on how to access the Log In part of the TAS website to register your child(ren) for the 2016-2017 Religious School year..